 Ingiald Ill-Ruler, the meanest man of Swedes

 Image: The King Mounds at Gamla Uppsala.
 This is Uppsala which was seat of the Svea’s.
 The mounds date from different time periods and some are graves, others have had other functions.
-Recent archaeological works have been executed in the area thanks to infrastructure works such as the motorway E4 and a new rail road passing by.
+Recent archaeological works have been executed in the area and new information about the area has come to light, thanks to infrastructure works such as the (quite unpopular road construction) motorway E4 and a new rail road track passing by.

 This paper contains information on the Uppsala King “Ingiald Ill-Ruler” or “Ingjald illråde” in Swedish.
 Any corrections and comments are welcome.